✨ Contributions

 📊 Evaluations

-📈 Absolute Trajectory Error (ATE)
+📈 II.
+Absolute Trajectory Error (ATE)

 Below table shows the performance of vS-Graphs on different datasets and compared to the state-of-the-art methods.
 It is measured using ATE reported in meters.
 For evaluation, each system was evaluated over eight runs on dataset instances.

-📍 Mapping Performance
+📍 III.
+Mapping Performance

 Analyzing the accuracy of the reconstructed maps against the ground truch across eight iterations shows that vS-Graphs performs more robost compared to its baseline, ORB-SLAM 3.0.
 The performance is measured using Root Mean Square Error (RMSE) reported in meters. vS-Graphs achieves superior performance in terms of RMSE, despite generating maps with around 10.15% fewer points (on average).